 - These devices can be connected via UART and I2C (the next communication peripheral which I am going to touch on!)

 - Stands for Inter-integrated-circuit (I2C)

-- It is a serial communications protocol similarly to UART but not used for PC-device communication but are used with modules and sensors.
+- It is a serial communications protocol similarly to UART.
+However, it is not used for PC-device communication but instead with modules and sensors.

 - It is a simple, bidirectional two-wire synchronous serial bus and requires only two wires to transmit information between devices connected to the bus.

 - They are useful for projects that require many different parts (eg. sensors, pin, expansions and drivers) working together as they can connect up to 128 devices to the mainboard while maintaining a clear communication pathway!

 - This is because I2C uses an address system and a shared bus = many different devices can be connected using the same wires and all data are transmitted on a single wire and have a low pin count.
 However, the tradeoff for this simplified wiring is that it is slower than SPI.

 - Speed of I2C is also dependent by data speed, wire quality and external noise

 - The I2C protocol is also used as a two-wire interface to connect low-speed devices like microcontrollers, EEPROMs, A/D and D/A converters, I/O interfaces and other similar peripherals in embedded systems.

 - It has 2 Lines which are SCL (serial clock line) and SDA (serial data line acceptance port)